sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 ### Can I disable HTTPS on the management console?

+> NOTE: This section applies to legacy Sourcegraph versions.
+Sourcegraph v3.11+ uses secure SSH port forwarding in order to securely access the management console without secondary authentication or HTTPS configuration.

-It is **unsafe** to do so if the management console is exposed to the public internet as anyone who can MITM your traffic to the management console can steal the admin password and act on your behalf.
+It is **unsafe** to do so as anyone who can MITM your traffic to the management console can steal the admin password and act on your behalf.

 If you understand the risks and still wish to, you can set the environment variable `UNSAFE_NO_HTTPS` to `true` on the Docker container.
 This will entirely disable HTTPS (the port will remain the same).